 This week I attended Web Science 20 on my personal slab in California, instead of what was planned originally: in the flesh at the University of Southampton in the UK.
 It was still a conference, but now a virtual one, comprised of many people on many slabs, all over the world, each with no sense of distance any more meaningful than those imposed by the inconvenience of time zones.

 Joyce (my wife, who is also the source of much wisdom for which her husband gets the credit) says our experience on the Web is one of absent distance and gravity—and that this experience is still so new to us that we have only begun to make full sense of it as embodied creatures.
 We’ll adjust, she says, much as astronauts adjust to the absence of gravity; but it will take more time than we’ve had so far.
-Meanwhile, we may become expert at using the likes of Zoom, but that doesn’t mean we operate in full comprehension of the new digital environment we co-occupy.
+Meanwhile, we may become experts at using the likes of Zoom, but that doesn’t mean we operate in full comprehension of the new digital environment we co-occupy.

 My panel at WebSci20 was comprised of six people, plus others asking questions in a chat, during the closing session of the conference.
 (That’s us, at the top of this post.)
 The title of our session was The Future of Web Science.
-To prep for that session, I wrote the first draft of what follows: a series of thoughts I hoped to bring up in the session, and some of which I actually did.
+To prep for that session, I wrote the first draft of what follows: a series of thoughts I hoped to bring up in the session, plus some I actually did.

 The first thought is the one I just introduced: The Web, like the Net it runs on, is both new and utterly vexing toward understanding in terms we’ve developed for making sense of embodied existence.